palo-it-hk/palo-chatbot/README.md

 Open your browser and navigate to http://localhost:5000.

 ### Contributing

-Contributions are always welcome!
+- Contributions are always welcome!
 If you'd like to contribute to the project, please follow these steps:

-Fork the repository.
+- Fork the repository.

-Create a new branch for your feature.
+- Create a new branch for your feature.

-Make your changes and commit them.
+- Make your changes and commit them.

-Push your changes to your forked repository.
+- Push your changes to your forked repository.

-Create
-Create a pull request with a detailed description of the changes you've made.
+- Create: Create a pull request with a detailed description of the changes you've made.
-Please note that all contributions must comply with the code of conduct.
+- Please note that all contributions must comply with the code of conduct.
 Any contributions that do not comply with the code of conduct will be rejected.

 ### License
 This project is licensed under the MIT license.